 4. Short term memory difficulties (the literature on the relation between these and dyscalculia is very controversial)

 5. Dyscalculics may have poor coordination of movement.
 It is referred to as dyspraxia.

 6. Trouble analyzing trajectory.
-Our mind works in a way that when a ball is thrown to us, our brain starts processing parameters like speed, angle of projection, acceleration, wind and gravity.
-On basis of these parameters, the brain prepare calculations that derive our possibility of catching the ball or not.
-This brain’s ability to crack the code of the trajectory may lacks in the dyscalculics.
+Our mind works in a way that when a ball is thrown to us, our brain starts processing parameters like speed, angle of projection, acceleration, wind, and gravity.
+On the basis of these parameters, the brain prepare calculations that derive our possibility of catching the ball or not.
+This brain’s ability to crack the code of the trajectory may lack in the dyscalculics.

 7. Difficulty telling time, especially from an analog clock.